Iron-Eagles/.github/profile/README.md

 # Welcome

-This is the repository for the Lakes Community High School Robotics Club, Iron Eagles.
+This is the organization of the repositories for the Lakes Community High School Robotics Club, Iron Eagles.

 To anyone who is currently a member of the club and needs help with the codebase, please contact Cody Summerson.